 When I initially began my journey, I found myself constantly researching and experimenting with new tools, products, services, and courses (and I still do).
-For me, it’s important to have the very best products in my solopreneur tool box.
-There are blog posts on the site about many of these products, but I thought it would be helpful to give you a one-stop resources page for all your needs.
+It’s important to have the very best products in your tool box.
+There are blog posts on the site about many of these tools, but I thought it would be helpful to give you a one-stop resources page for all your needs.
 I recommend bookmarking this page for your reference.

 HostGator – All of my websites are hosted with Hostgator today.
 This is the first thing you need to get your website running and I highly recommend them, with no reservations.
 Check out my free tutorial video on how to start a blog or website in 7 minutes.
 Click here to learn more, and use coupon code “wilghosting” to get 25% off your order.

 Aweber – My favorite email marketing/list host software.
 I’ve tested many, and they win.
 Use Aweber to build your email list (your biggest asset) and communicate with your audience.
 Building your email list is the single most important step you must take.
 Learn more here with this free 7-page PDF guide.
 You can get started for just $1.